Pictor: Stars

 Located about 1298 light-years from Earth, Delta Pictoris is an eclipsing binary of the Beta Lyrae type.
 Composed of two blue stars of spectral types B3III and O9V, the system has a period of 1.67 days, and is observed to dip from apparent magnitude 4.65 to 4.9.
 The stars are oval-shaped as they are gravitationally distorted by each other.
 TV Pictoris is a spectroscopic binary system composed of an A-type star and an F-type star which rotate around each other in a very close orbit.
 The latter star is elliptical in shape and itself varies in brightness.
 The visual magnitude ranges between 7.37 and 7.53 every 20 hours.

 Aside from Beta, five other stars in Pictor are known to host planetary systems.
 AB Pictoris is a BY Draconis variable star with a substellar companion that is either a large planet or a brown dwarf, which was discovered by direct imaging in 2005.
 HD 40307 is an orange main sequence star of spectral type K2.5V and apparent magnitude 7.17 located about 42 light-years away.
 Doppler spectroscopy with the High Accuracy Radial Velocity Planet Searcher (HARPS) indicates that HD 40307 is host to six super-Earth planets, one of which, HD 40307 g, lies in the circumstellar habitable zone of the star, and is not close enough to be tidally locked (i.e. with the same face always facing the star), unlike the other planets in the same system, and many other planets which orbit close to their parent stars.
 HD 41004 is a complex binary system about 139 light-years distant.
 The primary is an orange dwarf of spectral type K1V orbited by a planet roughly 2.65 times the mass of Jupiter every 963 days, while the secondary is a red dwarf of spectral type M2V and orbited by a brown dwarf that is at least 19 times as massive as Jupiter.
 Both substellar components were discovered by doppler spectroscopy using the CORALIE spectrograph in 2004 and 2002 respectively.
 Kapteyn's Star, a nearby red dwarf at the distance of 12.78 light-years, has a magnitude of 8.8.
 It has the largest proper motion of any star in the sky after Barnard's Star.
 Moving around the Milky Way in the opposite direction to most other stars, it may have originated in a dwarf galaxy that was merged into the Milky Way, with the main remnant being the Omega Centauri globular cluster.
-In 2014 analysis of the doppler variations of Kapteyn's Star with the HARPS spectrograph showed that it hosts two super-Earths—Kapteyn b and Kapteyn c.
-Kapteyn b is the oldest-known potentially habitable planet, estimated to be possibly 11 billion years old.
+In 2014 analysis of the doppler variations of Kapteyn's Star with the HARPS spectrograph showed that it hosts two super-Earths—Kapteyn b and Kapteyn c, but the existence of these exoplanet was disproven in 2021.
+It is believed that these planets were actually just artifacts of the Kapteyn' star's rotation and activity.